techfolios/template-old/projects/project-5.md

 ## LINK
 See the site here : [Lymana Ukuleles](http://lymana-ukuleles.com/)

+## SOME FEATURES:
+* Built using HTML & CSS
+* Google Maps helped built with Google G Suite account
+* PayPal integration.
+Used their button code from their site.

 ## BACKSTORY:
 Growing up, my Uncle Lyman was like a father to me.
 He would take me fishing, surfing, and teach me all sorts of useful and practical things.
 Uncle Lyman was always a very talented craftsman; he could build and fix anything